Entanglement branes and factorization in conformal field theory: Introduction

 In addition to providing a solution to the factorization problem, the cobordism approach also gave a systematic way to compute mult-interval modular flows, negativity, and entanglement entropy \cite{Donnelly:2018ppr}.

 In this work we attempt a generalization of the extended TQFT approach to Hilbert space factorization to 2D conformal field theories.
 In this case, the basic cobordisms are specified by the OPE coefficients that define a boundary CFT (figure \eqref{OPE}).
-Just as in the TQFT case, these are constrained by sewing axioms\cite{Lewellen:1991tb}, the most well-known of which is crossing symmetry and modular invariance.
-Following the analogy with extended TQFT, we will formulate an E brane axiom for CFT edge modes \eqref{EB}and use it to define a Hilbert space factorization consistent with OPE's.
+Just as in the TQFT case, these are constrained by well known sewing axioms\cite{Lewellen:1991tb} of the BCFT, the most well-known of which is crossing symmetry and modular invariance.
+Following the analogy with extended TQFT, we will formulate an E brane axiom for CFT edge modes \eqref{EB} and use it to define a Hilbert space factorization consistent with OPE's.
+We will show that a factorization map consistent with \eqref{O} requires a sum over superselection sectors labelled by Cardy boundary conditions.
+Since each Cardy boundary condition satisfies the BCFT sewing axioms, the sum over these superselection labels automatically satisfies them as well.